michalharakal/k2mod/docker/java/README.md

-# Running the Java Modbus Slave Locally
+# Running the Java Modbus Slave

 This directory contains a simple Java application that starts a Modbus TCP slave for testing purposes.
-This slave can be used to test the KModDockerTest locally without Docker.
+This slave can be used to test the KModDockerTest locally or with Docker.

+## Running Locally

-## Prerequisites
+### Prerequisites

 - JDK 11 or higher
 - Maven 3.6 or higher

-## Running the Java Modbus Slave
+### Running the Java Modbus Slave

 To run the Java Modbus slave locally, follow these steps: